This page contains frequently asked questions about Omega Concrete Countertop SealerTM.

 Q: Where can I find the instructions?

 A: The full instruction videos and documentation are available online after purchase.
-You can get a sense of the application process in the video on the product page, but it is essential to watch and read the full documentation before applying the sealer.
+Search your inbox and spam folder for an email with subject line “Important instructions for Omega Concrete Countertop Sealer”.
+It is essential to watch and read the full documentation before applying the sealer.

 Q: What test data do you have?